somhi/PCXT_DeMiSTify/README.md

 ## Key features

+* Support for Tandy 1000
+* Support for IBM PCXT 5160 and clones
 * CPU Speed 4.77 MHz and turbo modes 7.16 MHz / 14.318 MHz
-* BIOS selectable (Tandy 1000 / PCXT)
-* Support for IBM Tandy 1000
-* Support for IBM PCXT 5160 and clones (CGA graphics)
+* Video modes:
+  * Tandy 320x200x16 graphics 128 kB VRAM (not available on all ports due to BRAM resources)
+  * CGA graphics 32kB VRAM (VGA or Composite)
+  * MDA monochrome

+* Compatible BIOS selection (IBM5160, Yuko ST, pcxt31, Tandy, micro8088, XT-IDE, ...)
 * Main memory 640Kb + 384Kb UMB memory
-* Simultaneous video MDA
 * EMS memory up to 2Mb
-* Tandy 320x200x16 graphics with 128Kb of shared RAM + CGA graphics
 * Audio: Adlib, Tandy, speaker
 * Joystick support
 * Mouse support into COM2 serial port, this works like any Microsoft mouse... you just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder), with the command CTMOUSE /s2